cm2lab-cuboulder/ExplicitDynamicFEM/README.md

 This repository contains files that model an explicit dynamic FEM in both a 1D and 2D implementation.
-Both the 1D and 2D implementations have a fixed boundary condition on the left side, and an applied force on the right side, introducing axial compression into the system.
+Both the 1D and 2D implementations are initialized with a fixed boundary condition on the left side, and an applied force on the right side, introducing axial compression into the system.

 The 1D code is just a series of bar elements.
 The 2D code is discretized as a quad lattice with